 FDO home

-Our new site covers services from Facilities Management, Capital Planning & Development, and Central Services, which have now combined into Facilities Development & Operations.
+Our website covers services from Facilities Management, Capital Planning & Development, and Central Services, which have now combined into Facilities Development & Operations.

 You can make a maintenance request, learn about ongoing projects and construction impacts, report a problem in a building or on the grounds, ask for help designing a new space or developing a capital project, arrange an office or departmental move, or download a floor plan.